stablekernel/aqueduct/source/docs/http/resource_controller.md

 }
 ```

-An `ResourceController` can also have a default content type for its responses.
+A `ResourceController` can also have a default content type for its responses.
 By default, this is `application/json`.
 This default can be changed by changing `responseContentType` in the constructor:

 ```dart
 class UserController extends ResourceController {